tilt-dev/tilt/README.md

 [![Build Status](https://circleci.com/gh/windmilleng/tilt/tree/master.svg?style=shield)](https://circleci.com/gh/windmilleng/tilt)
 [![GoDoc](https://godoc.org/github.com/windmilleng/tilt?status.svg)](https://godoc.org/github.com/windmilleng/tilt)

-Local Kubernetes development with no stress.

-[Tilt](https://tilt.dev) helps you develop your microservices locally.
+Kubernetes for Prod, Tilt for Dev

+Modern apps are made of too many services.
+They're everywhere and in constant communication.

+[Tilt](https://tilt.dev) powers multi-service development and makes sure they behave!
-Run `tilt up` to start working on your services in a complete dev environment configured for your team.
+Run `tilt up` to work in a complete dev environment configured for your team.

-Tilt watches your files for edits, automatically builds your container images, and applies any changes to bring your environment up-to-date in real-time.
+Tilt automates all the steps from a code change to a new process: watching files, building container images, and bringing your environment up-to-date.
 Think `docker build && kubectl apply` or `docker-compose up`.

 ## Watch: Tilt in Two Minutes